sadiqmuradov/TrainsAndTowns/README.md

 	   => q (To exit the program)

 Note: I tried to write the code that maximum eliminates input errors which can occur while providing the program with input commands.
-These preventəons are as follows:
+These preventions are as follows:

 1. Program testing (input commands, not program arguments) is case insensitive.
 For example, d a-b-c, D A-b-C, D A-B-C, d a-b-C, tn c c 3 m, tn A c 4 e, Tn c A 4 E, TN C C 3 M, SHrl a c, SHRL B b, DRN a c 30 L, dRN B b 30 E